EVerest/everest-core/docker/everest-docu/readme.rst

     git clone https://github.com/EVerest/everest-utils.git

-  Copy the folder ``docker/everest-docu`` to a place, you like.
+  Copy the folder ``docker/everest-docu`` to a place of your choice.
 For the remainder of this setup, we'll call that folder ``everest-doc``.

   .. note::